arithy/libgtoint/README.md

     end if
     ```

+Then, we can compute several types of integrals among the basis shells.

-We must destroy the basis shells and the ECP shells after their use by the code shown below.
+We must destroy the basis shells and the ECP shells after their use by the code shown below:
 - C
     ```c
     gtoint_ecp_shell_destroy(ecp[4]);